NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 Whether you also run the Krill publication server depends on if you can, or want to use one offered by a third party.
-For the general wellbeing of the RPKI system, we would always recommend to publish with your parent CA, if available.
+For the general wellbeing of the RPKI ecosystem, we would always recommend to publish with your parent CA, if available.
 Setting this up is done in the same way as with the CA: exchanging a publisher request XML and a repository response XML.

 Publishing With Your Parent
 ---------------------------